Oklo Inc.

-Oklo also intends to produce radioisotopes through its nuclear fuel recycling process and fast reactor technology.
-These radioisotopes have a wide range of applications, including medical diagnostic imaging and cancer treatment; industrial uses like non-destructive testing and process control; and energy applications including radioisotope thermoelectric generators, nuclear batteries and fusion research.
+Founded in 2013 by Jacob and Caroline DeWitte, Oklo Inc. focuses on fast-fission power plants.
+OpenAI co-founder Sam Altman served as Chairman of the Board of Directors, but stepped down in April 2025 to "avoid a conflict of interest ahead of talks between his company and the nuclear start-up on an energy supply agreement."

+Aurora Powerhouse

+The Aurora Powerhouse is a 75 MW_{e} small modular reactor designed by Oklo.
+It is a compact sodium-cooled fast reactor, modeled after Experimental Breeder Reactor II (EBR-II), and uses metallic HALEU fuel.
+The Aurora Powerhouse is intended for off-grid applications, including data centers, remote communities, industrial sites, and military bases.
+Oklo's business model is aimed at developing, building, and operating nuclear power plants to sell power to customers, with the Aurora Powerhouse being its flagship product.

-As a liquid metal-cooled fast reactor, the Aurora powerhouse will offer several advantages regarding its operation and safety.
-The Aurora features strongly negative reactivity feedback coefficients that arise from the system's physics.
+Around 20 fast reactors have been tested since the 1950s.
+As a liquid metal-cooled fast reactor, the Aurora Powerhouse will offer several advantages over light-water reactors regarding its operation and safety.
+The Aurora reactor features strongly negative reactivity feedback coefficients that arise from the system's physics.
 These inherent feedback mechanisms will reduce reactor power in response to temperature excursions without requiring any operator intervention or active safety systems.
-This was demonstrated in the Shutdown Heat Removal Test series at the Experimental Breeder Reactor II, a sodium fast reactor operated between 1964 and 1994 that inspired much of the design of the Aurora powerhouse.
+This was demonstrated in the Shutdown Heat Removal Test series at the EBR-II, a sodium fast reactor operated between 1964 and 1994 that inspired much of the design of the Aurora powerhouse.